Computers and Printer Cartridges. Return Home

 Note that many organisations recycle both printer cartridges and mobile phones so if you want to see more possibilities have a look at the mobile phone page too.

 Printer toner cartridges contain very fine particulated powder which, although the constituents may not be toxic, can present a minor hazard.
-For more information on handling, click here Safe handling of toners: Information.

 Against Breast Cancer (ABC) collect old mobile phones and inkjet and laser cartridges to recycle and raise funds for their research projects into breast cancer, diet, lifestyle and natural immunity.
-They can provide freepost poly bags, or boxes for larger numbers; visit their web site for details.
+They can provide Freepost poly bags, or boxes for larger numbers; visit their web site for details.

-Cartridges4charity Link Cartridges4charity, a UK project designed to help the environment and raise funds for charities through printer cartridge and mobile phone recycling.
+Cartridges4charity, a UK project designed to help the environment and raise funds for charities through printer cartridge and mobile phone recycling.

 Photo of Church by Martin Sletcher